openvinotoolkit/openvino/docs/MO_DG/prepare_model/Model_Optimizer_FAQ.md

 #### 31. What does the message "No or multiple placeholders in the model, but only one shape is provided, cannot set it" mean? <a name="question-31"></a>

-Looks like you have provided only one shape for the placeholder, however there are none or multiple inputs in the model.
-Make sure you have provided correct data for placeholder nodes.
+You might have provided only one shape for the placeholder, while there are none or multiple inputs in the model.
+Make sure that you have provided the correct data for placeholder nodes.

 #### 32. What does the message "The amount of input nodes for port is not equal to 1" mean? <a name="question-32"></a>